modernslavery

 And so, it was with immense pleasure that we saw his recent posts about the Uyghur minority, forced labour camps and brands hypocrisy, asking Nike’s accountability.

 We need more brave humans like Enes Kanter to speak the truth to reach the masses.
 Just like we need more people that open their eyes and feel touched.
-Fundamentally, we must find a way to put an end to this exploitation.
+Fundamentally, we must find a way to put an end to labour exploitation.

 Hypocrite Nike - via Enes Kanter